nethoncho/sails-oracledb-sp-example/README.md

 };
 ```

-## Apply the database changes in db/
+Apply the stored procedures to the HR schema in db/

 ```bash
 cd db
 ```

-Apply the following files in the order shown:
+The order is important

 ```bash
 sqlplus "hr/welcome@localhost/xe" < create_pkg_hr-child.pls